 Lecturer in Law

-Prior to attending law school, Professor Scielzo worked as a health care strategy analyst at the Advisory Board Company in Washington, D.C.
-With a background in science, Professor Scielzo co-authored several articles published in distinguished clinical journals such as the Journal of the American Medical Association and Critical Care Medicine.
-She earned her B.A. in Biology from the University of Pennsylvania and her J.D., cum laude, from Georgetown University Law Center.
+Prior to attending law school, Professor Scielzo worked as a health care strategy analyst for the Advisory Board Company in Washington, D.C.
+With a background in science, she co-authored several articles published in distinguished clinical journals such as the Journal of the American Medical Association and Critical Care Medicine.
+Professor Scielzo is a graduate of the University of Pennsylvania (B.A.
+1995) and Georgetown University Law Center (J.D., 1999, cum laude).